 Otherwise known as botanicals, herbs which can be found in both foods and supplements differ from vitamins and minerals in that they can be used for health-supporting purposes, and generally support a particular area of health such as bones or the liver.

 The fact that something comes from a plant does not mean it is harmless.
-There are numerous plants out there sporting poisonous leaves (or other plant parts), an effective deterrent that keeps critters that eat them at bay.
+There are numerous plants out there sporting poisonous leaves or other plant parts.

 In the same way that conventional medications can have unpleasant side effects or dangers if taken together, plant-based therapies can potentially interact in undesirable ways.